Odhynn/Naerk/content/Characters/Shizu.md

 ## Backstory

 Shizu was born in 1352 (Realms Calendar) in the village of Shinizumi on Torajima, one of the supervolcanic isles of Yuuyami in the Realms Beyond, to the Kashiwa jizamurai[^2] clan.
+Her paternal grandfather and patriarch of the clan, Shoujirou Kashiwa, was

+Shoujirou came from a long line of holy warriors descending from [[Hikari]] Kashiwa, who had travelled in Naerk himself three millenia ago, through the astral portals in Shikyoujin, the giant crater island at the centre of the Yuuyamii caldera, and remained there hence.

 She was the eldest of four children, and would often find herself at the head of the household when their parents were away in army expeditions.
 During such times, she, her little brother Kenjirou and twin sisters Hime and Sen, would be taken care of by their grandfather, Shoujirou Kashiwa.
-Shoujirou came from a long line of holy warriors descending from [[Hikari]], who had ended up in Naerk himself three millenia ago

 ...